shahanakattil/ai-in-a-day/00-getting-started-v2.md

 - **Machine Learning with Automated ML** : Employs Azure Automated ML to build, train, and refine classification models that automatically categorize and group research papers based on their content.

-- **Azure Cognitive Search** : Provides advanced indexing and search capabilities, allowing users to perform complex queries and explore semantic relationships within the research document corpus.
+- **Azure AI Search** : Provides advanced indexing and search capabilities, allowing users to perform complex queries and explore semantic relationships within the research document corpus.

 - **Data Engineering and Quality Assurance** : Involves transforming natural language data into numerical formats suitable for machine learning and ensuring data accuracy and completeness through robust quality checks.